kkinnebrew/accounting-engine/README.md

-stocktracker
+accounting-engine
 ============

-A stock tracking system for individual investors
+A basic accounting system for transaction management.